Kazakhstani tenge: Second series (1998)

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 Third series (2019)

 In 2019, a new series of coins was introduced into circulation, with the same coin specifications and metallic compositions as the second series.
 But with the inscriptions of the coins now rendered in Latin-based Kazakh instead of Kazakh-based Cyrillic.

 The coins were issued as part of the efforts of the presidential decree issued by former President Nursultan Nazarbayev of its transition of switching from a Cyrillic-based alphabet to a Latin-based alphabet and emphasizing Kazakh culture and distance the country from Russian influence.
 The designs of the coins were approved by Interim President Kassym-Jomart Tokayev on 20 March 2019.
 Previously issued coins bearing the Kazakh Cyrillic script will remain legal tender alongside the new Kazakh Latin inscribed coins.

 In 2019, the National Bank of Kazakhstan announced the issuance of new ₸200 coins, which were issued into circulation in 2020.
 This new denomination features inscriptions in Latin-based Kazakh, and like the ₸100 coin, is bi-metallic.